dgaydukov/cert-aws/files/sa.md

 Later when user request this link CF check the closest edge location for data, and if found in chane - return, if not request it from origin server and cache it.
 To ensure origin availability you can add backup origin and configure CF in case it get 4xx/5xx response from main origin, to use backup origin.
 Edge cache is smart, it can remove less popular content to make room for other data.
-You can also use Geo Restriction to specify at which contries content should be 403 (Forbidden), you can also add custom error code and message.
+You can also use Geo Restriction to specify at which countries content should be 403 (Forbidden), you can also add custom error code and message.
 You can control expire date (when CF will check origin server for new version) by setting cache control header (by default 24 hours).
 You can delete item from CF by
 * delete it from origin server, and when expire date come it would be deleted from CF